jeena/catdog/report.md

 ## 1.1.
 Goal

-The goal with this project was to give a computer a drawing of either a cats or a dogs face and let it with high probability predict if it is a cat or a dog shown in that drawing.
+The goal with this project was to give a computer a drawing of either a cat's or a dog's face and let it with high probability predict if it is a cat or a dog shown in that drawing.

 ## 1.2.
 Scope